certifaction/cli/README.md

 >
 > #### Flags
 >
 >     --jurisdiction string   Jurisdiction.
-For example: eIDAS or ZertES
+For example: zertes or eidas

 ### Start the HTTP server